From Eric Mink:

 Abraham Primmer, Unionist and good citizen, rests in the Fredericksburg City Cemetery.

-A post to follow this one will look at the site of Bell-Air today and how it and Abraham Primmer are remembered in his neighborhood.
+To learn about thesite of Bell-Air today and how it and Abraham Primmer are remembered in his neighborhood, click here.

 Eric J. Mink